Tirent-user/Easy-DSA-and-Algo/README.md

 # Easy-DSA-and-Algo
-This is a public repo, Whoever willing to explain DSA and Algo. topic in easier way can contribute to this repository
+This is a public repo, Whoever willing to explain DS and Algorithm's topic in easier way can contribute to this repository Only legal contribution are accepted